CleverTap/clevertap-geofence-android/README.md

 ## ⏹️ Deactivation
 [(Back to top)](#table-of-contents)

-If at any point you want to deactivate the CT Geofence SDK, you can do so in the following way-
+If at any point you want to deactivate the CleverTap Android Geofence SDK, you can do so in the following way-

 ```java
 CTGeofenceAPI.getInstance(getApplicationContext()).deactivate();